 1. Scottsdale

-Scottsdale is the crown jewel of Arizona’s short-term rental scene.
-Known for its luxury resorts, golf courses, and desert scenery, it consistently ranks among the most profitable Airbnb markets in the Southwest.
+Scottsdale is the crown jewel of Arizona’s short-term rental market.
+Known for its luxury resorts, golf courses, and upscale nightlife, it consistently ranks among the most profitable Airbnb and VRBO markets in the Southwest.
+The city’s desert scenery, proximity to Phoenix, and year-round warm weather make it an enduring favorite among high-end travelers, snowbirds, and event-goers alike.

 Explore our short-term rental insurance options in Scottsdale.